Kubuntu

-Kubuntu (/kʊˈbʊntuː/ kuu-BUUN-too) is an official flavor of Ubuntu—a Linux distribution—that uses the KDE Plasma Desktop Environment instead of the GNOME desktop environment.
+Kubuntu (/kʊˈbʊntuː/ kuu-BUUN-too) is an official flavor of Ubuntu, a Linux distribution that uses the KDE Plasma Desktop Environment instead of GNOME.
 As part of the Ubuntu project, Kubuntu uses the same underlying systems.
 Kubuntu shares the same repositories as Ubuntu and is released regularly on the same schedule as Ubuntu.

 Kubuntu was sponsored by Canonical Ltd. until 2012, and then directly by Blue Systems.
 Now, employees of Blue Systems contribute upstream to KDE and Debian, and Kubuntu development is led by community contributors.
 During the changeover, Kubuntu retained the use of Ubuntu project servers and existing developers.

 Name

 "Kubuntu" is a registered trademark held by Canonical.
 It is derived from the name Ubuntu, prefixing a K to represent the KDE platform that Kubuntu is built upon (following a widespread naming convention of prefixing K to the name of any software released for use on KDE platforms), as well as the KDE community.

 Ubuntu is a Bantu term translating roughly to 'humanity'.
 Since Bantu grammar involves prefixes to form noun classes, and the prefix ku- has the meaning 'toward' in Bemba, kubuntu is therefore also a meaningful Bemba word or phrase translating to 'toward humanity'.
 Reportedly, the same word, by coincidence, also takes the meaning of 'free' (in the sense of 'without payment') in Kirundi.